Achilles: Achilles and Patroclus

 The exact nature of Achilles's relationship with Patroclus has been a subject of dispute in both the classical period and modern times.
 In the Iliad, it appears to be the model of a deep and loyal friendship.
 Homer does not suggest that Achilles and his close friend Patroclus had sexual relations.
-Although there is no direct evidence in the text of the Iliad that Achilles and Patroclus were lovers, this theory was expressed by some later authors.
+Although there is no evidence in the text of the Iliad that Achilles and Patroclus were lovers, this theory was expressed by some later authors.
 Commentators from classical antiquity to the present have often interpreted the relationship through the lens of their own cultures.
-In fifth-century BCE Athens, the intense bond was often viewed in light of the Greek custom of paiderasteia, which is the relationship between an older male and a younger one, usually a teenager.
+In fifth-century BC Athens, the intense bond was often viewed in light of the Greek custom of paiderasteia, which is the relationship between an older male and a younger one, usually a teenager.
 In Plato's Symposium, the participants in a dialogue about love assume that Achilles and Patroclus were a couple; Phaedrus argues that Achilles was the younger and more beautiful one so he was the beloved and Patroclus was the lover.
 In Xenophon's Symposium, Socrates says that Achilles and Patroclus were not lovers but had a platonic relationship.
 Kenneth Dover argues that ancient Greek had no words to distinguish heterosexual and homosexual, and it was assumed that a man could both desire handsome young men and have sex with women.
+However, some ancient Greek texts did recognize that certain men have exclusive preference for other men by nature but only marry women and beget children out of compulsion or custom while others always seek women.
 Many pairs of men throughout history have been compared to Achilles and Patroclus to imply a homosexual relationship.
+Bernard Knox viewed Patroclus as the anchor of Achilles' suppressed humanity, serving as a compassionate bridge that connects the isolated, godlike warrior to the mortal world of empathy and community.
+While Knox maintains that Homer originally depicted their bond as an intense, heroic friendship (philia) rather than an erotic romance, it stands out as the most profound relationship in the epic.
+It is the death of Patroclus that shatters Achilles' selfish pride, forcing him to confront the devastating consequences of his actions and launching his painful evolution toward reclaiming his own humanity.
+The pain of losing Patroclus is what ultimately leads to Achilles' showing mercy to Priam, allowing him to bury the body of his son Hector.